-Web writing is unique compared to writing other types of technical marketing content such as whitepapers, case studies, or even blog posts.
-This is because instead of going in-depth on a certain product, technology, or application, on a Web page, you need to show that your company is knowledgeable, but you want website viewers to get just enough information that they are compelled to take the next step (such as downloading that technical whitepaper or case study).
-There also is truly not a designated entry page or a path readers will take once on your site.
+Instead of going in-depth on a certain product, technology, or application on a webpage, you need to show that your company is knowledgeable, but you want website viewers to get just enough information that they are compelled to take the next step (such as downloading that technical white paper or case study).

 Let’s review each of these steps in more detail as well as some of the best practices our web writing experts have developed by working on dozens of websites over the last few years.